leocomelli/ght/README.md

 # ght

-ght (GitHub Template) helps us to create or maintain a repository according to some standard options.
-We must use a JSON file to configure the repository options, the JSON format is the same as that is used by the [GitHub REST API](https://docs.github.com/en/rest?apiVersion=2022-11-28).
+ght (GitHub Template) helps us to create or maintain a repository according to some standard settings.
+We must use a JSON file to configure the repository settings, the JSON format is the same as that is used by the [GitHub REST API](https://docs.github.com/en/rest?apiVersion=2022-11-28).

 The configurations supported are: